Institute of Theology

 This course prepares the student for his preaching ministry, based on the Holy Scripture and Tradition, using a clear, structured, directed, systematic style.
 It studies the sermon-making process, and effective delivery techniques.
 It is followed by a practicum during the Institute’s Church services.

-THEO 287 SOCIAL & FAMILY CARE
+THEO 286 SOCIAL AND FAMILY CARE

 Credits: 3 Hours: 45

 This course examines the work of diakonia and philanthropia in the Orthodox Church on the basis of Scripture, history, and Church Fathers.
 It discusses the challenges of social care offered to persons with special social, psychological, and health needs.
-It also presents ways for family care with a special emphasis on living a Christ-centered healthy marriage and family relationships.
+It also presents ways for family care with a special emphasis on living a Christ- centered healthy marriage and family relationships.

-THEO 288 PASTORAL TRAINING I
+THEO 287 PASTORAL TRAINING I

-Credits: 3 Hours: 90
+Credits: 2 Hours: 50

 This pastoral training is directed and evaluated in coordination with a parish priest.
 It aims at encouraging the students to apply their pastoral theoretical knowledge to a parish setting, accompanying the priest in the responsibilities of his daily life and its challenges.

-THEO 289 PASTORAL TRAINING II
+THEO 288 PASTORAL TRAINING II

-This training aims at encouraging the students to apply their theoretical knowledge to social work in hospitals, elderly homes, prisons, and with people who have special needs..
+This training aims at encouraging the students to apply their theoretical knowledge to social work in hospitals, elderly homes, prisons, and with people who have special needs.

 Credits: 2 Hours: 30